ClusterHQ/gce-ansible-demo/README.md

 In order to complete this tutorial, you will need a few things:

 * A [Google Cloud Platform project](https://console.cloud.google.com/project)
   with billing enabled (so you can use GCE).
+This should also work if you are inside your 60 day free trial.
 * The [gcloud](https://cloud.google.com/sdk/downloads) command line tool
   installed.
 * Python 2.7 and virtualenv installed (`pip install virtualenv`).